achanbour/firedrake-particles/README.md

-Experimental code for implementing basic particle tracking in Firedrake.
+Development repository dedicated to the implementation of particle tracking capabilities in Firedrake.